External Support Services for NSWPF Officers and Employees

 Phone: 1300 667 197

-Psychological first aid is available to all NSWPF officers and employees for any potentially traumatic event (PTE) that may cause undue distress.
+Psychological first aid is available to all NSWPF employees for any workplace or work related potentially traumatic event (PTE) that may cause undue distress.
 Up to 3 hrs face to face counselling is available beyond the initial intervention.
-Follow up occurs 1 week and 1 month post PTE.
-Service available 24/7 onsite or via phone.
+Follow up occurs, with consent, one week and then one month post PTE.
+Service available 24/7 onsite or via phone or video link.
 Onsite support is encouraged.

 Employee Assistance Program (EAP)